 Word of mouth tends to be the best way to find good tradies, although online reviews can be helpful too.

 Once you’ve found them, hang on tight and treat them right.

-On the other hand if you employ a proficient property manager, they’ll have access to all the trades you need.
+On the other hand, if you employ a proficient property manager, they'll have access to all the trades you need.

-Don’t be so eager that you forget to have pest and building inspections conducted, an independent valuation done and your insurance and finance nailed.
+Don’t be so eager that you forget to have pest and building inspections conducted, an independent valuation is done and your insurance and finance nailed.